mau-io/sdijs/README.md

 index action from ServiceB foo
 ```

-### Lifetime Types
+### Modes Types
-There are 2 lifetime types available.
+There are 3 types of modes available.

 __TRANSIENT:__ The registration is resolved every time it is needed.
 This means if you resolve a class more than once, you will get back a new instance every time.